LionelDraghi/bbt/README.md

 ### Tests are easy to write

-bbt uses a (very) limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.
+bbt uses a limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.

-Although simple, you don't have to learn this language by heart, you may ask for a template file with :
+Although simple, you don't have to learn this language by heart, you may ask for a template by running `bbt -ct (or --create_template)`, and ask for the complete grammar with `bbt -lg (or --list_grammar)`.
-> bbt -ct (or --create_template)

-or ask for the complete grammar with :
-> bbt -lg (or --list_grammar)

 ### Tests are easy to run

-To run the test :
+To run a scenario : `bbt my_scenario.md`
-> bbt my_scenario.md

-Or to run all the tests files in the `tests` tree :
+Or to run all the md files in the `tests` tree `bbt -r tests` That's it : no cascading Makefile, no script.
-> bbt -r tests

-That's it : no cascading Makefile, no script.

-bbt as no dependencies on external lib or tools (diff, for example), and aims at reducing uses of other tools, and platform dependency.
+bbt as no dependencies on external lib or tools (diff, for example), to ensure that it can be run on all platforms without further complications.

 *Describe once, verify everywhere!*